 ‘Technology Has Helped Us Provide Better Care for the Players’

-Dr. Scott Rodeo is an orthopedic surgeon and head team physician for the New York Giants.
+Dr. Scott Rodeo is an orthopedic surgeon and the head team physician for the New York Giants.

 As a clinician-scientist at Hospital for Special Surgery in New York, Dr. Rodeo specializes in sports medicine injuries of the knee, shoulder, ankle, and elbow.
 He cares for elite, professional, and everyday athletes alike.
 A former competitive swimmer, he works with USA Swimming and various swimming programs where he helps to promote injury prevention.
 In 2004 and 2008 he served as team physician for USA Swimming and returned to this position for the London 2012 Olympic Games.